RocketDerp/April14_2025/Grim_Blunt/Stop_All_Entertainment.md

 Matthew 6:5 - Trump posing with Bible
 "1 John 3:17" - Wealth hoarding
 "1 John 4:20" - "I love Jesus" is wrong, hate of anyone is wrong.
+Proverbs 14:31  - Whoever oppresses a poor man insults his Maker, but he who is generous to the needy honors him.